awanmbandi/realworld-cicd-pipeline-project/README.md

      - FAIL Your Quality Gate: Go back to SonarQube -->> Open your Project -->> Click on Quality Gates at the top -->> Select your Project Quality Gate -->> Click EDIT -->> Change the Value to “0” -->> Update Condition
      - Run/Test Your Pipeline Again and This Time Your Quality Gate Should Fail
      - Go back and Update the Quality Gate value to 10.
 The Exercise was just to see how Quality Gate Works

+### Pipeline creation
+- Update The ``Jenkinsfile`` If Neccessary
+    - Click on **New Item**
+    - Enter an item name: **JJTech-CICD-Pipeline-Project** & select the category as **Pipeline**
+    - Now scroll-down and in the Pipeline section -->> Definition -->> Select Pipeline script from SCM
+    - GitHub project: `Provide Your Project Repo Git URL`
+    - GitHub hook trigger for GITScm polling: `Check the box`
+      - NOTE: Make sure to also configure it on GitHub's side
+    - SCM: **Git**
+    - Repositories
+        - Repository URL: FILL YOUR OWN REPO URL (that we created by importing in the first step)
+        - Branch Specifier (blank for 'any'): */main
+        - Script Path: Jenkinsfile
+    - Save
+    - NOTE: Make Sure Your Pipeline Succeeds Until Quality Gate.
+    - TEST Pipeline

 ### Nexus Configuration
 1)  ### Accessing Nexus: